1. Is your MBA Accredited?

 Our essence is ‘Leadership for Sustainability’, Leadership and Sustainability principles are fully mainstreamed in our teaching and learning.

-In Year 2, the subjects are (TB4) Research Methods, Quantitative Decision-Making, Project Management or Sustainable Law; (TB5) Management Accounting, Operations Management, Climate Change or Entrepreneurship; (TB6) Strategic Management, Ethical Organization, Knowledge Management or Environmental Economics.
-We also offer an International Option, in place of the three subjects in Teaching Block of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.
+In Year 2, the subjects are (TB4): Responsible Leadership, People Management, Management Accounting; (TB5): Sustainable Fisheries (E) OR Environmental Economics (E); Project Management (E) OR Climate Change (E); Entrepreneurship (E) OR Sustainability Law (E); (TB6): Strategic Management, Knowledge Management (E) OR Integrated Coastal Management (E), Ethical Organization,.
+We also offer an International Option, in place of the three subjects in TB4 of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.

-For students on the accelerated programme subject are completed in the first year as follows: TB1, TB4, TB2, TB5, TB3 and TB6.
+For students on the accelerated programme, subjects are completed in the first year in the order of Teaching Blocks (TBs) as follows: TB1, TB4, TB2, TB5, TB3 and TB6.

 12. Am I required to submit a dissertation?

-As this is a Masters degree, all students are required to submit a research mini-thesis of 15 000 words.
-Immedietly after completing the Research Methods module in Teaching Block 4, you will commence preparation of your research proposal to be defended at the Faculty's Higher Degrees Committee in Teaching Block 6.
+As this is a Master’s degree, all students are required to submit a research mini-thesis of 15 000 words.
+Immediately after completing the Research Methods module in Teaching Block 2, you will commence preparation of your research proposal to be defended at the Faculty's Higher Degrees Committee in Teaching Block 3.
 Once approval of the proposal and ethical clearance has been obtained, you will commence your research.
-The research mini thesis MUST be submitted by 30 June of Year 2 for students on the Accelerated Program and by 30 June of Year 3 for part-time students.
+The research mini thesis MUST be submitted by 30 June of Year 2 for students on the Accelerated Program.
+Part-time students should aim to have it handed in by 30 November of Year 2, but not later than 30 June in Year 3.

 13. Assuming I am accepted, how best should I prepare for the MBA programme?